dabochen/spreadsheet-is-all-you-need/README.md

 # Spreadsheet Is All You Need
 A nanoGPT pipeline packed in a spreadsheet

-This is a project that I did to help myself learn the architecture of GPT.
+This is a project that I did to help myself learn the architecture of GPT.<br>
-It is pretty fun to play with, especially when you are trying to figure out what exactly is going on inside a transformer.
+It is pretty fun to play with, especially when you are trying to figure out what exactly is going on inside a transformer.<br>
-This helped me to visualize the entire structure and the dataflow with all the mechanisms inside it to be interactive.
+This helped me to visualize the entire structure and the dataflow with all the mechanisms inside it to be interactive.<br>

-While reading about LLMs, I realised that the internal mechanisms of a transformer is basically a lot of matrices calculation, so I thought why don't I try to visualize it in a spreadsheet.
+While reading about LLMs, I realised that the internal mechanisms of a transformer is basically a lot of matrices calculation, so I thought why don't I try to visualize it in a spreadsheet.<br>
-Then with some trial and errors, I wrote the full inference pipeline of the nanoGPT project into a single spreadsheet.
+Then with some trial and errors, I wrote the full inference pipeline of the nanoGPT project into a single spreadsheet.<br>
-Therefore **spreadsheet is all you need**.
+Therefore <mark>**spreadsheet is all you need**<mark>.

 ![**spreadsheet is all you need**](https://github.com/dabochen/spreadsheet-is-all-you-need/blob/main/spreadsheetisallyouneed.jpg?raw=true)